tracel-ai/burn/contributor-book/src/getting-started/testing.md

 the following examples use matrix multiplication operation

 Test for Tensor operations (as in given this input, expect it match or approximate this output) are defined only in [`burn-tensor/src/test/ops`](https://github.com/tracel-ai/burn/blob/b9bd42959b0d3e755a25e383cb5b38beb25559b8/burn-tensor/src/tests/ops/matmul.rs#L1) and not in the backends, with the exception of `burn-autodiff`.
 These test are added to the `testgen_all` macro rule in [`burn-tensor/src/test/mod.rs`](https://github.com/tracel-ai/burn/blob/b9bd42959b0d3e755a25e383cb5b38beb25559b8/burn-tensor/src/tests/mod.rs#L59).
-This is then propogated to the existing backends without any additional work.
+This is then propagated to the existing backends without any additional work.

 ### Test for Autodiff